ratioSolver/PyRatio/README.md

 ```

 In order to use the Python API, specifically, just import the `Solver` from the `oRatio` package.
 Create a new instance of the solver.
-Read a RiDDLe script or a list of files and call the `solve` method.
+Read a [RiDDLe](https://github.com/ratioSolver/RiDDLe) script or a list of RiDDLe files and call the `solve` method.
-Both the `read` and the `solve` methods return a boolean indicating whether a trivial inconsistency has been found in the problem and whether a solution has been found.
+Both the `read` and the `solve` methods return a boolean indicating, respectively, whether a trivial inconsistency has been detected in the problem and whether a solution has been found.
-Once solved, it is possible to extract the timelines to visualize the solution.
+Once solved, it is possible to extract the generated timelines and to examine the solution.
 Remember, once done with the solver, to call the `dispose` method to release the resources.

 ## Programmatic access to the solution